 Extra-Large Acrylic Display Case Buyer Guide: The 1.5m Threshold

 Museum curators and luxury retail program managers ask for cases above 1.5 m and assume the cost scales linearly with size.
-After 10 years inspecting oversized cases through 4-stage QC, the cost shifts non-linearly — and rarely toward material.
+In our production experience, the cost shifts non-linearly above the 1.5 m threshold — and rarely toward material.

 Key Takeaways